microsoft/pxt-arcade/docs/skillmap/educator-info/space-map-info.md

 | Level Up! | 9 | Collector | variables, conditional statements, game score, text display, velocity, level design |
 | The Art of Darts | 8 | Modification | arrays, randomization, sprite design |

-\* Minutes are approximate, based on time to follow instructions as written.
-Times do not include time spent on designing elements or re-aquainting with previously-written code.
+\* Minutes are approximate, based on instructions as written.
+They do not include time spent designing elements or re-aquainting with previously-written code.
 Providing extra time for creativity and debugging is encouraged.

 ### Objectives